antirez/freakwan/README.md

 to the *same sender of the original message*, that is, the device that created the message the first time.
 So there is no way to tell who sent a given retransmission of a given message.

+Data messages may contain media in case this flag is set in the header of the message:

+* Bit 3: `Media`.

+When this happens, the data inside the message is not some text in the form `nick:message`.
+Instead the first byte of the message is the media type ID, from 0 to 255.
+Right now only a media type is defined:

+* Media type 0: FreakWAN Compressed Image (FCI).
+Small 1 bit color image.

+Devices receiving this message should try to show the bitmap on the screen, if possible, or if the image is too big or they like any graphical display ability, some text should be produced to make the user aware that the message contains an image.

 ## ACK message